Capillary/api-documentation/source/includes/_customer.md

 ### Request URL
 `https://<Respective cluster URL>/v2/customers/<Customer id>?source=<Source Name>&accountId=<accountId>`

-To fetch customer details from a specific account of a source (with multiple accounts), you need to provide the respective account id.
+To fetch customer details from a specific account of a source (source with multiple accounts), you need to provide the respective account id.

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-Customer ID | Unique id of the customer that you want to fetch source | Fetch the details of the customer on a specific source (INSTORE, MARTJACK, WECHAT, ALL).
-To fetch details of the customer from all sources, pass <code>/source=”ALL”</code>.
-If ‘source=WECHAT’, you also need to provide the account id of the respective WeChat account in which you want to modify the customer details. account_Id | Respective account of WeChat embed | To get points and subscription details of the customer (points, subscription).
+id | Unique identifier of the customer that you want to fetch source | Fetch the details of the customer on a specific source (INSTORE, MARTJACK, WECHAT, ALL).
+To fetch details of a customer from all sources, pass <code>/source=”ALL”</code>.
+For sources with multiple accounts, you also need to pass the specific accountId account_Id |  For sources with multiple accounts, you also need to pass the specific accountId embed | To get points and subscription details of the customer (points, subscription).
 Usage: <code>https://<Cluster API URL>/v2/customers/<Customer id>/source=WECHAT&accountId=<Specific WeChat account’s id>&embed=”points”</code>

 ### Error Codes